Pereslawl: Russian Provincial Town Off the Beaten Paths

 What has happened?
 We just walked inside the monastery gates, when a monk called us asking if we want to ring the bells from the tower.
 Wow!!!
 Really?!
 I've never tried it.
 Then we remembered that it was not just a day.
 It was Easter!
 The week before the Easter everyone can go up any church to ring the bells.
 Should I say that was overwhelming?

-Visiting old monastery building, I was wondered how obvious is the difference between Sergiev Posad and Pereslawl-Zalessky.
-These Golden Ring towns are located nearby from each other.
+Visiting old monastery building, I was wondered how obvious is the difference between famous Sergiev Posad and Pereslawl-Zalessky, a small Russian town.
+Both towns are located nearby from each other.
 Segiev Posad is rich and bustling.
 It combines expensive cars of successful priests with tired eyes of travelers looking for a last hope waiting for an audience of saintly old man.
 It's not the cradle of Russian Orthodox.
 It's the capital of it.

 Pereslawl-Zalessky has even more monasteries and churches... they are not so pretentious, however.
 They are beautiful outside with its golden domes and white stones.
 However, inside you may notice paints peeling off the walls and wracked stairways.
 I'm not sure that many monks or priests have their own cars.
 They appreciate the charity and repair interior by themselves.
 Only 100 km of distance divides these two worlds of Russian Orthodox.